No-platforms/gitana/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Apache License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

 - Thanks to [urfave/cli](https://github.com/urfave/cli) for providing an easy-to-use CLI framework.
 - Thanks to [Docker](https://www.docker.com/) for making containerization accessible.
+- Thanks to [src-d/hercules](https://github.com/src-d/hercules) for making containerization git stats and export images.

 ---